June 5-9, 2017

-Registration (post-docs, graduate students, medical students and residents)
+Registration (undergraduate and graduate students, post-docs, medical students and residents)

 - $50 Discount for TERMIS Members

-Registration includes all sessions and course materials, opening reception (Monday), continental breakfast (Tuesday-Friday), lunch (Tuesday-Thursday), afternoon social networking with hors d'oeuvres and Southern Tea Party (Tuesday and Wednesday) and BBQ dinner (Thursday).
+Registration includes all sessions and course materials, opening reception (Monday), continental breakfast (Tuesday-Friday), lunch (Tuesday-Thursday), afternoon social networking with hors d'oeuvres and Southern Tea Party (Wednesday) and BBQ dinner (Thursday).
 Registration for the Pre- and Post- Course Workshops is not included in the Regenerative Medicine Essentials Course registration.

 Regenerative Medicine Essentials is endorsed by:

-We are excited to offer two, new Into the Lab workshops.
-These workshops are held at the Wake Forest Institute for Regenerative Medicine (WFIRM).
-Both provide hands-on interaction and demonstrations with two cutting-edge technologies and techniques for regenerative medicine applications – 3D bioprinting and decellularization/ recellularization of organs and tissues.
+We are excited to again offer three Into the Lab workshops.
+These workshops will be held at the Wake Forest Institute for Regenerative Medicine (WFIRM).
+Each will provide hands-on interaction and demonstrations with cutting-edge technologies and techniques for regenerative medicine applications.
 Participants will have an opportunity to review and interact with these technologies and leading researchers at WFIRM.
 Workshops are also designed to provide translational and commercial insight regarding these technologies and will highlight some of the current challenges and discuss potential approaches to overcome technical hurdles.
-Limited to 10 participants per session and only open to Regenerative Medicine Essentials Course attendees.
+For more details please visit the Pre- and Post- Course Workshops Registration page.

-Speakers slides available for download before the course in addition to suggested readings.
-Course registrants will receive pre-course materials two weeks before the course so attendees can be prepared ahead of time.
+Speakers slides will be available for download before the course in addition to suggested readings.
+Course registrants will receive digital materials one to two weeks before the course.
 We will also solicit questions from registered participants to promote discussions.

 Optional Textbook: Principles of Regenerative Medicine, 2nd Edition